Volumes of subset Minkowski sums and the Lyusternik region: Introduction

 This note is organized as follows.
-In Section~\ref{sec:main}, we describe our main results carefully, giving all necessary definitions along the way.
-Section~\ref{sec:fsa-pf} is devoted to proving the theorems described in Section~\ref{sec:main}-- specifically, Sections~\ref{sec:fsa-red} to \ref{sec:fsa-dim} prove in stages the fractional superadditivity statement in Theorem~\ref{thm:FSA}, which is the technically most demanding part of this note, while Section~\ref{ss:cartes} proves the key lemma underlying the proof of Theorem~\ref{th:prod}, and Section~\ref{ss:integer-pf} proves Theorem~\ref{th:Z}.
+In Section~\ref{sec:main}, we describe our main results carefully, giving all necessary definitions along the way and also some of the shorter proofs.
+Sections~\ref{sec:fsa-pf} and \ref{sec:other-pf} are devoted to proving the theorems described in Section~\ref{sec:main}-- specifically, Section~\ref{sec:fsa-pf} proves in stages the fractional superadditivity statement in Theorem~\ref{thm:FSA}, which is the technically most demanding part of this note, while Section~\ref{sec:other-pf} contains the proofs of the subsequent theorems in Section~\ref{sec:main}.
 We supplement this main part of the paper with some discussion and open questions in Section~\ref{sec:rmks}, and with some reasons why we believe fractional superadditivity is an important structural property of set functions and therefore worthy of study in the Appendix (Section~\ref{sec:app}).